ridanoor1/Web-Assignment1/README.md

 # Web-Assignment1
-##Question 1:
+Question 1:
 In this question you must build a one-page basic resume by using HTML and CSS.
 You must include an external CSS file name style.css.
 Your resume should include the following:
-● Your name in the heading of the page.
+-Your name in the heading of the page.
-● Your university email id.
+-Your university email id.
-● Your education.
+-Your education.
-● Work experience (if any).
+-Work experience (if any).
-● List of your key skills.
+-List of your key skills.
-● A list of your personal projects.
+-A list of your personal projects.
-● Your display photo.
+-Your display photo.

 Question 2:
 Your task is to design a cross-browser compatible, responsive layout using CSS for browsing